JohnWong/designwithfontforge.com/en-US/What_Is_a_Font.md

----
-published: true
-layout: bookpage
-weight: 2
-category: Before You Begin
-title: What Is A Font?
+# What Is A Font?
----

 &mdash; What makes typefaces different from hand-writing, calligraphy, lettering, and logos?